tyallen22/PyHand_Earth/README.md

 Despite advances in computer vision and deep learning neural networks, there are not many open-source software deployments that advance hand-gesture recognition in any appreciable direction towards the kinds of user interfaces depicted in movies such as those in the Marvel universe ... think Tony Stark navigating a holographic interface.
 Those that do exist seem to require the use of special hardware that includes depth sensors (e.g., Microsoft's Xbox Kinect and ultraleap's Leap Motion controllers).

-This project serves as an attempt to take a first step towards user interfaces of the future but without such specialized hardware.
+This project serves as an attempt to take a first step towards user interfaces of the future but without having to rely on such specialized hardware.

 ---